 While you might know that mixing Dilaudid with alcohol is unsafe, you may also feel incapable of quitting.
 You might need a program that uses Medication for Addiction Treatment (MAT).

 In an MAT program, doctors use medications to treat opioid use disorder and alcohol use disorder.
-For OUD, medications like Suboxone (buprenorphine/naloxone) can reduce chemical imbalances that are caused by drugs like Dilaudid.
+For OUD, medications like Suboxone (buprenorphine/naloxone) can rectify chemical imbalances that are caused by chronic use of drugs like Dilaudid.

 While you’re using Suboxone, you will likely not experience opioid withdrawal symptoms and cravings.
 Because you are not distracted by discomfort, you are able to focus on building a new life that doesn’t involve drug misuse.